 The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off as they climbed out.
 The lucky POWs made it through their fire and dove into the water.

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two.
 It then sank into the water.

 Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
-When they spotted the POWs in the water, they strafed them.
-The planes stopped strafing when they realized that there were Japanese in the water with the POWs.
 The one good thing about the depth charges was that they kept sharks away from the POWs.
+When the pilots spotted the POWs in the water, they strafed them.
+The planes stopped strafing when they realized that there were also Japanese soldiers in the water with the POWs.

-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
-One man died on shore while the remainder were rescued by Filipino guerrillas and returned to U.S. Forces in October 1944.
+Of the 750 POWs who were boarded onto the Shinyo Maru, 82 POWs escaped.
+One man died on shore while the remainder of the POWs were rescued by Filipino guerrillas and returned to U.S. Forces in October 1944.
 Sgt.
 Forrest F. Teal was not one of these men.

 Shinyo Maru sunk on September 7, 1944.